juminos/StardewValleyMods/MonsterHutchFramework/README.md

 ## Configuration Options

-- ReplaceHutchInterior: Whether to expand the interior of the slime hutch and rename it 'Monster Hutch' to accomodate up to 40 monsters.
-Default: true
 - HutchExpansion: Whether to add basement expansion upgrade for the Monster Hutch to Robin's build menu (the basement cannot be used by monsters, but casks will work there).
 Default: false
 - RandomizeMonsterPositions: Whether to randomize monster positions in the hutch every day (to prevent them from clumping up).
 Default: true
 - SkipRandomizeSlimePositions: Whether the above setting should leave slime positions alone.
 Default: false
 - HutchSlimeCapacity: The maximum slime capacity for the Monster Hutch.
 Default: 20
 - HutchMonsterCapacity: The total monster capacity (including slimes) for the Monster Hutch.
 Default: 40
+- DoubleNodeDrops: Whether breaking nodes (ores, gems, geodes, etc) yields double in the Monster Hutch.
+Default: true
 - IncubatorIsAffectedByCoopmaster: Whether incubation time is affected by coopmaster profession.
 Default: true
 - IncubatorWobblesWhileIncubating: Whether monster incubator should wobble while it's working.
 Default: true
 - DefaultIncubatorAdditionalRequiredItemID: The item ID for the additional required item to start incubation in the monster incubator.
 Default: "(O)769"